 In June of 2022 ANYONE announced the release of 'The Sylvia Sessions', a loving tribute to founding member Taylor Hawkins, who passed away on March 25th of 2022.
 Riz Story, who had been best friends with Hawkins during their time working together, expressed his grief in a moving video press clip.
 The album, which was originally recorded as a demo tape in 1993 is of historical significance in that it contains the earliest recordings ever released of the legendary drummer.
 The album contains three songs that would later appear on ANYONE's major label debut, including 'Real', 'Dear Sylvia' and 'Peace Love and Toxic'.
 This archival release serves as a fascinating glimpse into the origins of ANYONE and is notable for it's highly unique sound and youthful energy, fueled by Taylor Hawkins visceral drumming.

 The past decade has seen Story immerse himself in the world of ocean conservation.
 To that end he has embarked upon the production of OCEANA, an adventure reality feature film that has taken him around the globe in search of the last remaining pristine coral reefs.
 Years in the making, OCEANA is an epic adventure that brings together Riz's musical talents with his passion for cinematography and filmmaking as well as his commitment to conserving the natural world.

-Riz Story is currently working on the next ANYONE album, which he revealed during an interview with Jerry Lucky of the PROGRESSIVE ROCK FILES Radio Show, will be the most progressive, virtuosic and experimental music yet released by ANYONE.
-Aside from a guest appearance by YES vocalist Jon Davison, Story will again compose, perform, mix and master the album entirely on his own.
-The new double concept album will titled 'Miracles In The Nothingness'.
+In the summer of 2023 ANYONE announced that a new 2 CD concept album, "Miracles In The Nothingness" would be released on November 30th.
+Riz Story revealed during an interview with Jerry Lucky of the PROGRESSIVE ROCK FILES Radio Show, that the new album will be the most progressive, virtuosic and experimental music yet released by ANYONE.
+Aside from a guest appearance by YES vocalist Jon Davison, Story again composed, performed, mixed and mastered the album entirely on his own.